 “Now I am ready to visit you for the third time, and I will not be a burden to you, because what I want is not your possessions but you.
 After all, children should not have to save up for their parents, but parents for their children.” – 2nd Corinthians 12:14

 4. I don’t get sick./ It will not happen to me.

 Unless you’re from Krypton, a Super Saiyan or have amazing healing powers like Wolverine; you will DEFINITELY, at some point in time age, get weak, get sick and probably die.
 How many times have we read about celebrities who died at such a young age?
 Bruce Lee was the epitome of fitness, yet he died at age 32.
 Just recently we had a Filipina celebrity who died because of an aneurysm in Qatar.
-Back in 2009, I lost a dear colleague to Systemic lupus erythematosus (SLE).
-I don’t know much about the Filipina celebrity, but Bruce Lee and my late colleague both had healthy lifestyles, and yet they both passed away at such a young age.
+I don’t know much about the Filipina celebrity, but Bruce Lee had healthy lifestyles, and yet they both passed away at such a young age.
 We can never be certain of what illness may befall us, or when our time is up, but we can always prepare for it.
 In 1994, the late former NBA Player, Manute Bol was left in financial ruin after he got injured in a car accident.
 Due to the impact of the collision, he was ejected from the car and suffered a broken neck.
 All his fortunes were donated to Sudan, and he had no health insurance.
 Insurance is all about preparing for the UNEXPECTED.

 “It’s better to have it and not need it, than need it and not have it.”- George Ellis